Beach Monitoring Project

 Beach monitoring is a major project for the Port Fairy Coastal Group.
 The monitoring provides detailed information to Moyne Shire Council and State Governement Agencies for use in developing a response to erosion and predicted rises in sea level.

 Every six weeks month we use a drone to accurately measure beach profiles along 4km of East Beach.
-Project details >
+The table below illustrates recent changes against historic data see here for explanation, or here for historic data.

 Questions from PFCG members